lbernick/web-app-demo/README.md

 `docker build . -t web-app-demo`

+Create a network named "web-app-demo" to allow the app container to connect to the database container:

+`docker network create web-app-demo`

+Start up the database container named "database", connect it to the web-app-demo network, and expose its port 6379:

+`docker run -d -p 6379:6379 --network web-app-demo --name database redis`

-Run the image in a container named "web-app-demo-container", and forward the container port 5000 to the host port 5000:
+Run the image in a container named "web-app-demo-container", connect it to the web-app-demo network, expose its port 5000, and tell it how to reach the database container:

-`docker run -p 5000:5000 --name web-app-demo-container web-app-demo`
+`docker run -p 5000:5000 --name web-app-demo-container --network web-app-demo -e REDIS_HOST=database web-app-demo`

+Note: the REDIS_HOST environment variable must match the container name used for the database.
+This will not work for generated container names.

 ### Lint